MuhtasimTanmoy/notebook/Open Source Study/Solana.md

 Mapping - (reg -> stack)

 - Neon EVM enables dApss to harness advantages from both blockchains
-- Ethereum in terms of tools used, and Solana in terms of low gas fees and high throughput.
+- Ethereum in terms of tools used, and Solana in terms of low gas fees and high throughput
 - Generating Stack Machine Code using LLVM

 - [Type of Instructions](https://www.geeksforgeeks.org/computer-organization-instruction-formats-zero-one-two-three-address-instruction/)